getsentry/sentry-javascript/packages/nestjs/README.md

-In case you are using a global catch-all exception filter (which is either a filter registered with `app.useGlobalFilters()` or a filter registered in your app module providers annotated with an empty `@Catch()` decorator), add a `@WithSentry()` decorator to the `catch()` method of this global error filter.
+In case you are using a global catch-all exception filter (which is either a filter registered with `app.useGlobalFilters()` or a filter registered in your app module providers annotated with an empty `@Catch()` decorator), add a `@SentryExceptionCaptured()` decorator to the `catch()` method of this global error filter.
 This decorator will report all unexpected errors that are received by your global error filter to Sentry:

 ```typescript
 import { Catch, ExceptionFilter } from '@nestjs/common';